 Idiopathic scoliosis is the most common type of spinal deformity.
-It is a progressive curvature of the spine that can result in a variety of health issues, as well as significant deformity, disability, arthritic degeneration, a shortened lifespan, cardio-vascular compromise (due to compression of the heart and lungs).
+It is a progressive curvature of the spine that can result in a variety of health issues, as well as significant deformity, disability, arthritic degeneration, and in extreme cases, a shortened lifespan due to cardio-vascular compromise (compression of the heart and lungs).

 Idiopathic scoliosis affects millions worldwide.
 One in ten people have a scoliosis.
 Early detection and proper treatment of idiopathic scoliosis is essential to optimize results.
 Idiopathic scoliosis can start at any age before skeletal maturity.
 The most common type is adolescent idiopathic scoliosis (AIS) as the postural disorganization of a developing scoliosis is most often noticed when children are growing rapidly during early adolescence.

-The BetterBack ClinicTM is a fully accredited provider of the ScoliBrace - a new type of Rigid Bracing for the treatment of Scoliosis and/or Kyphosis.
-Other rigid braces (such as the Boston or Cheneau braces) are three-point-pressure designs, which act like a cast (immobilizing the spine), applying pressure on the curve(s) towards the midline to try and contain the natural progression of a developing scoliosis.
+The BetterBack ClinicTM is a fully accredited provider of the ScoliBrace - a new type of 3D Rigid Bracing for the treatment of Scoliosis and/or Kyphosis.
+Most rigid braces (such as the Boston or Cheneau braces) are three-point-pressure designs, which act like a cast (immobilizing the spine), applying pressure on the curve(s) towards the midline to try and contain the natural progression of a developing scoliosis.
 A three-point-pressure system brace does not have corrective potential like a modern 3D brace like a ScoliBrace.

-The ScoliBrace is the only rigid brace in the world that is specifically designed to correct the spine by moving it into the "mirror image" of the person's postural deformity (without immobilizing the spine).
+A ScoliBrace is the only rigid brace in the world that is specifically designed to correct the spine by moving it into the "mirror image" of the person's postural deformity (without immobilizing the spine).
 New bone grows according to the forces applied to it (this is called the Heuter-Volkmann Law of Growing Bone).
-A ScoliBrace has has true corrective potential as the growing bones will change shape over time as the brace alters the load.
+A ScoliBrace has true corrective potential as the growing bones will change shape over time as the brace alters the load.
 For maximum benefit, the brace is applied prior to the main pubertal growth spurt.

 To visit the ScoliBrace website, please click on the image above or click here.

 The ScoliBrace is covered by most private insurance plans.
-The ScoliBrace is classified as a Thoraco-Lumbo-Sacral-Orthosis (commonly referred to as a "TLSO" brace).
-In order to be covered under your benefits, many insurance companies require that a custom spinal brace (or "orthosis") be rigid, made of metal or plastic.
-The ScoliBrace is a rigid brace, and therefore has a greater likelihood of being covered by your insurance plan.
+The ScoliBrace is classified as a rigid Thoraco-Lumbo-Sacral-Orthosis (commonly referred to as a "TLSO" brace).
+In order to be covered under your benefits, many insurance companies require that a custom spinal brace (or "orthosis") be rigid (made of metal or plastic).

 Considering Other Types of Braces?